 There is no disputing the fact that research proves the benefit of family meals.
-Families that eat together tend to have better-eating habits are eating healthier foods (less sodium and processed foods) and do a better job with self-regulating what they eat by slowing down.
+Families that eat together tend to have better healthy eating habits, are eating healthier food choices (less sodium and processed foods), and do a better job with self-regulating what they eat by slowing down.
 This results in less overeating caused by eating too fast on the go.
 Data shows benefits in children being more likely to try new foods and eat more fruits and vegetables.
-Overall, families who eat together have better communication and studies show children tend to better at school so I consider this one of the most important things families can do together.
+Overall, families who eat together have better communication, and studies show children tend to do better in school, so I consider this one of the most important things families can do together.
+These outcomes highlight the long-term benefits of family meals and the overall importance of eating together as a routine.

 10 Tips to Make Meal Planning Easier